 Inherited ichthyoses are diagnosed when infants are born with or children develop the characteristic scales on their skin.
 Doctors do tests and consult experts in genetics (geneticists) to determine the cause of inherited ichthyoses.

 Acquired ichthyoses are diagnosed when people develop the characteristic scales after taking a drug or developing an internal disorder.
-Doctors may do a skin biopsy to determine an internal cause.
+Doctors may do a skin biopsy, which can sometimes determine an internal cause.

 For acquired ichthyosis, the underlying disorder is treated or the drug causing the ichthyosis is stopped.
 Other treatments include keeping the skin moist with moisturizers and avoiding having the skin dry out.